zhenrong-wang/now-aes-ecb/README.md

 The project [HPC-NOW](https://github.com/zhenrong-wang/hpc-now) needs to handle sensitive information.
 Therefore, we implemented an AES module based on the [NIST standard FIPS-197](https://csrc.nist.gov/pubs/fips/197/final)

+**DESCLAIMER**

+**Encryption/Decryption is extremely important and critical for information security.
+This project is released under the MIT terms, which means there is no WARRANTY.
+It is always recommended to use widely-validated implementations such as openSSL.**

 # 2. Brief Intro

 **Program Name**: NOW-AES: an AES implementation in the project HPC-NOW